Tyler Higbee Player Prop Bets for NFL Week 13 | Los Angeles vs. Jacksonville 12/5/2021

 Matchup vs. Jacksonville

-- Higbee's zero receiving yards in his one matchup against the Jaguars are 37.5 fewer than his over/under for Sunday's game.
+- Against the Jaguars, Higbee racked up zero receiving yards in lone career matchup, 37.5 fewer than his over/under for Sunday's game.

 - Higbee did not have a touchdown catch in that outing against the Jaguars.

-- The 258.1 passing yards the Jaguars allow per game makes them the NFL's 18th-ranked pass defense this season.
+- This week Higbee will face the NFL's 18th-ranked pass defense (258.1 yards allowed per game).

-- At 1.3 passing TDs conceded per game, the Jaguars defense is ranked second in the league.
+- With 14 passing TDs conceded this year, the Jaguars defense is ranked second in the NFL.

 Recent Performances

-- Against the Packers last week, Higbee was targeted five times and picked up three yards on one reception.
+- In last week's game against the Packers, Higbee was targeted five times and recorded one catch for three yards.

-- Higbee has racked up 74 yards in his last three games (24.7 receiving yards per game) with one touchdown, hauling in nine balls on 20 targets.
+- Higbee's nine grabs in his last three games have turned into 74 yards (24.7 ypg) and one touchdown.
+He's been targeted 20 times.

 Higbee's Los Angeles Teammates